med-amiine/watchtower-blog/README.md

 ## FAQs

 **Q: Can I integrate Watchtower scoring into my protocol?**
 A: Yes.
 The methodology is open-source.
-You can implement the five-factor model or reference our Bond Scores directly.
+You can implement Bond Scores directly or contact us.

-**Q: What if I disagree with a Bond Score?**
-A: The data is transparent.
-All calculations are on-chain.
-If you think we're weighting something wrong, show us the math and we'll discuss.

 **Q: Will Watchtower score agents outside of bond.credit?**
 A: Eventually, yes — but we're starting with agents we've directly observed and tested.
 This ensures we're not scoring on incomplete data.

 **Q: Is this a credit rating agency?**
 A: No. We're a methodology, not a monopoly.
-We're publishing this so the ecosystem can build alternatives and test our assumptions.
+We're publishing this so the ecosystem can build using our score and test our assumptions.

 ---